 The next step is to polish up your letter.
 There should be plenty of space between paragraphs and the top and bottom of the page.
-You also want to select a readable, professional style and size of font.
+You also want to select a readable, professional style and size of the font.
 What you say will depend on the reason you're writing, so be sure to tailor your letter to fit your personal and professional situation.
-Here are step by step guides to writing a variety of different types of letters, including page margins, fonts, spacing, and details of what to include, along with examples of each:

 Examples and Templates

 Using a template is a great way to start your own letter or email message because you are starting with the basic format in place.
 Simply fill in your information in the appropriate section of the letter.